 - In a large pot (with a lid), cook bacon over medium heat until cooked through but not too crispy.
 Use a large slotted spoon to transfer bacon to a plate, leaving the bacon drippings.

 - Add ground pork to the pot.
 Sprinkle with salt and pepper, and cook over medium until cooked through.
 Use your large slotted spoon to remove pork and transfer to a second plate.
 Add onions to the the pot and cook over medium for 4 to 5 minutes until onions are just starting to turn translucent around the edges.
 Add in the rest of the diced vegetables and the cooked ground pork.

 - Add 1 cup water and cover.
-Simmer for 20 minutes, stirring once halfway through until water is evaporated and vegetables are just fork tender.
-If water is not mostly evaporated after 10 minutes, cook uncovered for the remaining time.
+Simmer covered for 10 minutes.
+Uncover, stir, and continue to simmer uncovered until water is evaporated and vegetables are just fork tender.

 - While your meat and vegetables simmer, in a medium saucepan, melt butter over medium heat.
 Whisk in flour and cook until lightly browned, about 1 minute.
 Whisk in broth, beating out any lumps that form.
 Continue to cook, whisking constantly until mixture thickens and begins to bubble, 4 to 6 minutes.
 Remove from heat and set aside.